 The kiddo’s (and our precious grandson) are home for a long weekend, and you guessed it, we’ll be heading out tonight, just before dark to see those AMAZING lights!
-Afterwards, we plan on picking up a pizza from our favorite pizza place, and head home to snuggle up and watch Christmas movies.
-Of course movies go hand in hand with popcorn, right?
+Afterward, we plan on picking up a pizza from our favorite pizza place and head home to snuggle up and watch Christmas movies.
+Of course, movies go hand in hand with popcorn, right?

 Blessings and hugs,